dotargz/OneSpark/README.md

-# OneSpark LLC Private Test Repo
+# OneSpark LLC Private Test
- <p>This is temoprary and is simply a placeholder for somthing bigger<p>
+ <p>This is a temporary placeholder repo for somthing huge!<p>